Asian business confidence slumps on coronavirus impact - Thomson Reuters/INSEAD

 "If Europe and the U.S. can't control the coronavirus, we're going to have a few more weeks of explosion in cases and see a massive disruption to the world economy."

 Despite an emergency rate cut by the U.S. Federal Reserve and similar measures by policymakers globally to shore up liquidity, financial markets had their worst day in 30 years on Monday as investors worry that central banks may have spent all their ammunition even as the virus spreads further.
+[MKTS/GLOB] (Graphic: Business sentiment index -

 IT'S ALL ABOUT THE VIRUS